Ordering Recommendation

 Specimen Required

-Serum separator tube.
+Serum separator tube (SST).

 Remove serum from cells ASAP or within 2 hours of collection.
-Transfer 1 mL serum to an ARUP Standard Transport Tube.
+Transfer 1 mL serum to an ARUP standard transport tube.
 (Min: 0.5 mL)

 Refrigerated.

-After separation from cells: Ambient: 48 hours; Refrigerated: 2 weeks; Frozen: 1 year
+After separation from cells: Ambient: 48 hours; Refrigerated: 1 week; Frozen: 30 days

 Reference Interval